mako-framework/docs/04_databases_sql/03_orm.md

 If you want to use the ORM on an existing database and don't want to rename all your tables then you can use the ```$tableName``` property to define the name of your table.

-All tables are also expected to have an auto incrementing primary key column named id.
+All tables are also expected to have an auto incrementing primary key column named `id`.
 The name of the primary key column can be configured using the ```$primaryKey``` property.

-The ORM expects foreign key names to use the following the pattern ```<model name>_id``` (e.g., item_id, user_id).
+The ORM expects foreign key names to use the following pattern ```<model name>_id``` (e.g., item_id, user_id).
 This can be configured when setting up relations and we'll get back to this later on.

 --------------------------------------------------------